It seems like a cruel joke, doesn’t it?

 That’s 52.5 minutes every week – almost an hour!

 This works out to 2737.5 minutes per year, a whole 45.6 hours!
-The 40-hour work week means that is an entire working week every year that you could free up.
+That is an entire working week every year that you could free up.

 What could you achieve with an extra week every year?

 But stop, you say, I’m a keyboard shortcuts ninja, and I can process each email in five short seconds.
 How do an extra 22.8 hours each year sound?
 That’s half a work week!